| February 7, 2001 In his January/February 2001 column in Zion’s Herald, Steve

 membership loss.
 The margins at the next General Conference are likely

+to be even greater.
+And in 2008, greater still.
 Yet the enforcement of church teaching remains elusive in too many

 cases.
 Those who have successfully worked to reaffirm the church’s